-A.3.3 Classification Criteria for Substances Using Other Data Elements
+A.3.3 Classification criteria for [Substances Using Other Data Elements] mixtures

-A.3.3.1 Existing human and animal data should be the first line of analysis, as they give information directly relevant to effects on the eye.
+A.3.3.1 [Existing human and animal data should be the first line of analysis, as they give information directly relevant to effects on the eye.
 Possible skin corrosion shall be evaluated prior to consideration of serious eye damage/eye irritation in order to avoid testing for local effects on eyes with skin corrosive substances.
 In vitro alternatives that have been scientifically validated and accepted shall be used to make classification decisions.
-Likewise, pH extremes like ≤ 2 and ≥ 11.5 , may indicate serious eye damage, especially when associated with significant buffering capacity.
+Likewise, pH extremes like ≤ 2 and ≥ 11.5, may indicate serious eye damage, especially when associated with significant buffering capacity.
 Generally, such substances are expected to produce significant effects on the eyes.
 In the absence of any other information, a mixture/substance is considered to cause serious eye damage (Eye Category 1) if it has a pH ≤ 2 or ≥ 11.5.
-However, if consideration of acid/alkaline reserve suggests the substance may not have the potential to cause serious eye damage despite the low or high pH value, then further evaluation may be necessary.
-In some cases enough information may be available from structurally related compounds to make classification decisions.
+However, if consideration of acid/alkaline reserve suggests the substance may not have the potential to cause serious eve damage despite the low or high pH value. then further evaluation may be necessary.
+In some cases enough information may be available from structurally related compounds to make classification decisions.]
+Classification of mixtures when data are available for the complete mixture